 It’s A Better Shave

-First off, let's give you a list of what I use as a reference point.
+First off, let’s give you a list of what I use as a reference point.
 Each one of these link to Amazon.com if you want to read reviews or buy them.
 I actually bought everything I have there since it was the cheapest place I could find.
-The razor I use is the "long" version Merkur 38HD because I'm 6'4 and I need something bigger.
-The shaving kit is a Van Der Hagen with badger hair brush, and the shaving cream is my favorite part, either our own Rugged Face Shaving Soap or Proraso "Sapone de Barba".
+The razor I use is the “long” version Merkur 38C because I’m 6’4 and I need something bigger.
+The shaving kit is a Van Der Hagen with badger hair brush, and the shaving cream is my favorite part, Proraso “Sapone de Barba”.

-All of these add up to a better shave, and it's more relaxing too.
-Instead of trying to rush through with cheap shaving cream and a 5 blade razor that clogs up after two passes through your 5 o'clock shadow, you have a smooth shave that actually makes you feel better when you're done.
-You can check out our basics of shaving in our video above.
-Basically, it's a closer shave, your razor won't clog as much, and your skin is less irritated.
+All of these add up to a better shave, and it’s more relaxing too.
+Instead of trying to rush through with cheap shaving cream and a 5 blade razor that clogs up after two passes through your 5 o’clock shadow, you have a smooth shave that actually makes you feel better when you’re done.
+Basically, it’s a closer shave, your razor won’t clog as much, and your skin is less irritated.

 It’s Cheaper